• Skip to primary navigation

 Ground spices added to pot

-Pour in the Tomato and cook covered on low heat, for 15 - 20 minutes.
+Pour in the Tomato.
+Bring to a boil and then cook covered on low heat, for 15 - 20 minutes.

 Tomato added to pot

-Add Yoghurt, Garam Masala Powder and Prawns.
+Add Yoghurt, Garam Masala Powder and Curry Powder and Prawns.
 Cook for 2 minutes, stirring throughout.

 Yoghurt added to pot